 Venue: This Virtual Burford course will be delivered remotely via Zoom

-Dates: Early June, dates to be posted shortly
+Dates: Dates for this autumn to be posted shortly

 If you would like to attend one of our Introduction to the SPECAL Photograph Album sessions please email an expression of interest to email@example.com for further information, including registration and payment details.